 Keep an eye out for toilet opportunities.
 As you shop, ask your child how they feel and keep a mental map of the closest public toilets for potty training purposes.
 ‘Holding it in’ on those fateful journeys is a new skill that your little one may find stressful at first, so try to reassure them.

 Prepare them for public toilets.
-There’s a chance your toddler will find public toilets unsettling – after all, these spaces can be busy, noisy and the toilet bigger than their potty.
+There’s a chance your toddler will find public toilets unsettling – after all, these spaces can be busy, noisy and the toilet bigger than their potty but toilet training on public toilets is possible.
 What to do depends on your child – some prefer to use their normal potty in the cubicle when you go out, while others will take straight to training on the toilet.
 Kit, such as potty training seats and steps, can be a great help.

 Potty training when travelling long distances

 Many parents try potty training in the summer months, when there aren’t so many clothing layers to tackle.
-And as training can take between three and six months, it can mean you’re going to have to continue your potty training journey when on holiday
+And as training can take between three and six months, it can mean you’re going to have to continue potty training on holiday.

 If you’re facing the task of potty training on holiday, then you probably have a few questions – can you even take a potty on a plane, for instance?
 The good news is you can – many mums and dads bring a folding potty that fits inside hand luggage.
 Others opt for a folding seat for potty training, which can be placed on the aeroplane toilet to make it easier for your toddler to go.